 This document represents AACOM’s Public Policy Agenda for the 116th Congress.
 It reflects the association’s federal advocacy priorities to ensure that osteopathic medical education (OME) is an active force in the formulation of national health and higher education policies.
 AACOM will aggressively pursue these goals, notwithstanding the challenging political and fiscal environment, as osteopathic medical schools continue to grow in number, size, and importance to the U.S. health care and medical education systems.

 Graduate Medical Education

-- Lifting the statutory cap on Medicare-funded GME slots and exploring additional methods of financing GME outside of CMS, in particular, in underserved rural and urban areas.
+- Exploring additional methods of financing GME outside of the Centers for Medicare & Medicaid Services, particularly in underserved rural and urban areas;

 Medical Students and Federal Student Financial Aid

 AACOM recognizes the significant student loan debt burden osteopathic medical students and graduates shoulder, as well as the overall impact this has on students pursuing primary care and other critical specialties.
 In the 2018-19 academic year, osteopathic medical schools are educating more than 30,000 U.S. medical students—more than 25% percent of all U.S. medical students.
 As osteopathic medical student debt rises, addressing accruing interest on federal loans, which considerably inflates the overall cost of medical student debt, must be addressed.
 Many of these students are also entering medical school with high debt from their undergraduate education, further exacerbating their loan debt after graduation.